 John Walter Neumann

 John Neumann, choir director, singer, and pianist, taught for 35 of his 40 years in denominational service at seven Seventh-day Adventist academies.
-A highly regarded choral director, he conducted a number of music festivals and choral clinics during his career and has assisted as a choral consultant.
+A highly regarded choral director, he conducted many music festivals and choral clinics during his career and assisted as a choral consultant.
 Neumann also served with distinction in the U.S. Army during the Vietnam War.

 Music was an important activity in the Neumann home.
-His mother, whose voice was similar to that of Del Delker, had sung in vocal duets and trios while in academy and then had continued singing in a number of choirs while they were residing in San Francisco.
+His mother, whose voice was like that of internationally known singer at the Voice of Prophecy Del Delker, had sung in vocal duets and trios while in academy and then had continued singing in a number of choirs while they were residing in San Francisco.
 Although his father was not musical, he enjoyed music and served for many years as head of the Lodi Community Concert Series.

 John started piano lessons in third grade with Lola B. Wilkinson and continued with her until he graduated from Lodi Academy in 1963.
 In his junior year he was invited to sing in the Lodians, a select choral group at Lodi, directed by William Murphy.
 He served as student conductor of the group in his senior year.